Vivian Chow: Polygram + Linfair (1992–1996)

 Chow joined Linfair Record Taiwan and broke into the Taiwan market with releasing her song "Rumor" successfully in 1992.
 Her first Mandarin debut album "Rumor" was released in November and sold a total of more than 300,000 copies.

 In 1993, Chow won 3rd place in the "Next Magazine TV Awards for Most Popular Artists" (first place of female artists) for her role on the TV drama The Greed of Man.
 Her second Mandarin album was released in May and got 6 platinum awards.
 Chow was chosen as the "Most Popular Female Artist" by Taiwan media.
 Later, Chow released her sixth Cantonese album "Most Love" which got double platinum award.
 The Cantonese featured album and the third Mandarin album Vivian & Her Mind were released in the end of year.
 Chow won Metro Hit Radio's "Best Female Singer-Bronze Award" and Japan NHK's "Most Popular Foreign Female Singer Award".

 Chow released her Japanese debut album Love Legend to broke into the Japanese market in April 1994.
 At the same month, Chow released her seventh Cantonese album Growing up.
 The fourth Mandarin album Leaving the habit of depression, eighth Cantonese album The time of red leaves drifting and Mandarin compilation album Know yourself and your enemies were also released in this year.
 Chow got a breakthrough in her singer career for the total selling of these Cantonese and Mandarin albums got 8 platinum awards.
 She was also awarded the "Most Popular Hong Kong Female Singer Award" by Japanese media.

-Chow's Taiwan concert tour started at ChangHua Stadium on 11 June 1994, and continued at KaoHsiung Stadium on June 18, 1994, and Taipei Stadium on 25 June 1994.
-Chow returned to Hong Kong in the second half of the year, she holds 4 shows in Hong Kong Coliseum at Oct 7–8 and 14–15.
+Chow's Taiwan concert tour started at ChangHua Stadium on 11 June 1994, and continued at KaoHsiung Stadium on 18 June 1994, and Taipei Stadium on 25 June 1994.
+Chow returned to Hong Kong in the second half of the year, she holds 4 shows in Hong Kong Coliseum from 7–8 October and from 14–15 October.

 In 1995, Chow won the award of "TVB JSG Top Ten 94 New Generation Performance (Silver)".
 She released her ninth Cantonese debut album A little more love in May.
 Her first Japanese EP was released in June.
 The Japanese duet "今を抱きしめて", sung with Japanese singer Asaku Yoshida, was also included in the Japanese EP and the Fifth Mandarin debut album "處處留情" which was released in July.
 Chow was named as one of "Asian Pop Divas" by Japanese music critics along with Faye Wong, Sandy Lam and Sally Yip and one of the "Top 10 Most Popular Performers" in China.

 In 1996, Chow released her last Cantonese debut album "熱敏" in May, last Mandarin debut album Time in October and the first Mandarin featured album "周慧敏的敏感地帶" in December before her semi-retirement.
 She has also been elected as one of the "Top 10 worldwide celebrities on the Internet" by internet users.